If you thought the polar vortex was bad, what’s coming next is genuinely shocking

 — Ryan Maue (@RyanMaue) January 23, 2019

-Chicago, where temperatures can reach as low as minus-23 degrees by Tuesday night, will be one of the cities most directly threatened by the historic event.
-In the Windy City, temperatures have never sunk below minus-27 degrees, the Chicago Tribune reported this week.
+Chicago, where temperatures can reach as low as minus 23 degrees by Tuesday night, will be one of the cities most directly threatened by the historic event.
+In the Windy City, temperatures have never sunk below minus 27 degrees, the Chicago Tribune reported this week.
 “There’s no other way to put it than that this will truly be dangerous/life-threatening cold,” the National Weather Service outpost there tweeted Sunday.

 The Weather Service warned that between Tuesday and Thursday, Chicago could endure subzero temperatures for 60 straight hours, the only time that has happened since February 1996.
 The city’s homeless could be at an increased risk of cold exposure.
 “The entirety of Minnesota and Wisconsin and much of northern Illinois is expected to remain below zero for all of Wednesday,” the Washington Post reported.

-Extreme weather events have become increasingly common in recent months as the effects of worsening global warming continue to manifest—from record cold temperatures this week to a torrid heat wave last year.
+Extreme weather events have become increasingly common in recent months as the effects of worsening global warming continue to manifest—from record cold temperatures this week to a torrid heat wave last year—even though there remains some scientific debate on how global warming affects a shifting polar vortex.

 “If you think of climate change as a kind of disorder the planet has, one of the greatest symptoms is increasing extreme weather events,” meteorologist Nick Humphrey told Mother Jones this summer.
 “Prior to human-induced global warming, climate changes were relatively slow over the course of hundreds to thousands of years.”